ART-Group-it/KERMIT/README.md

 ```
 # Citation
-If you use this code, please cite:
+If you use this code, please cite the paper:
 ```
 @inproceedings{zanzotto-etal-2019-KERMIT,
     title = {{KERMIT: Complementing Transformer Architectures with Encoders of Explicit Syntactic Interpretations}},